-The Master of Arts Counseling degree consists of a minimum of sixty (60) semester hours of course work designed to prepare professionals to counsel in a variety of settings.
-Two foci areas are currently available to students: addictions counseling and school counseling.
+The Master of Arts in Counseling degree consists of a minimum of sixty (60) semester hours of course work designed to prepare professionals to counsel in a variety of settings.
+Students are required to enroll in one of two cognate areas: school counseling or addiction counseling.
 Courses promote the acquisition of the knowledge and skill development in the eight core areas listed in the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-The school program is CACREP accredited.
+The School Counseling cognate and the Addiction Counseling cognate are both CACREP accredited.
 A limited number of students are admitted each year and placement is competitive.

-The student’s culminating experiences include a written comprehensive exam, videotaped evidence of skill, and theory integration supported by a comprehensive portfolio.
-Students have considerable latitude in selecting internship sites to maximize their experience in line with specific career goals with at least 700 hours of internship experience.
+The student’s culminating experiences include a written comprehensive exam, video-recorded evidence of skill, and theory integration supported by a comprehensive portfolio.
+Students have latitude in selecting internship sites within their cognate area to maximize their experience in line with specific career goals with at least 700 hours of internship experience.

 Students are admitted in the fall as a group cohort.
 Full-time graduate faculty teach, work with students on research projects, and supervise practicum and internship experiences.
 Adjunct faculty with specific expertise provide delivery of additional special topics, courses, and site supervision.
 The Student Handbook can provide more information on the cohort system, required classes, and class sequence.

-A minimum of six credit hours of coursework is offered each fall and spring semester in evenings or weekends to accommodate students who are employed.
+A minimum of six credit hours of coursework is offered each fall and spring semester.
 Summer sessions involve a commitment of six to seven credits and are offered during the weekdays, evenings, or weekends.
+The Department is intentional about scheduling evening and weekend courses when possible to accommodate those who are employed.

 The purpose of the counseling program is to recruit and graduate students who possess the desire and the skills to meet the challenges of the evolving roles of the counseling profession.
 As a highly ethical professional team, we are competent, respectful, and responsive counselor educators who maintain an adaptive environment that is educationally challenging and supportive of our students and colleagues.
 We believe in consensus in a nurturing and collaborative Department that promotes academic rigor, professionalism, and quality student outcomes.